Garage Door Bottom Seal for Uneven Floor

 So what are your options to close the gap?

 The most effective option is to repair your concrete.
 It’s not a matter of pouring more concrete, but of lifting the existing concrete.
 It’s a product called PolyLEVEL™.
 It’s a fascinating product and the cost is quite reasonable.
 Many Basement Systems Dealers offer this process.
 Locally, I would recommend Dry Pro Basement Systems.
-You can see the product here.

 The next option that we often attempt is over-sized bottom seal.
 The seal that comes standard on our doors is 3-1/2” long.
 When this seal is folded in to the bottom retainer it hangs down approximately 1-3/4”.
 In situations like this, we have the ability to substitute the standard rubber seal for 7” bottom rubber.
 This is not the ideal solution, but will often keep wind from blowing in to the garage and close the gap.